kevtool/pygameAI/notes.md

+March 1 update:
+I've implemented DQN, but it doesn't seem to be learning the pipe game, even after reward augmentation.
+I suspect the problem is that rewards are too sparse.
+To test this hypothesis I'm building a second environment, the fishing game.
+Including previous actions in the observations can also be a factor.

 January 14 update:
 It should be the brain running the game, not the game running the brain.
 Which means the step function of the game needs to take in action as an argument.